TylerLeonhardt/azure-iot-sdk-powershell/README.md

 Connect-IoTDevice -IoTHubUri $iotHubUri -deviceKey $deviceKey -deviceId "pi"
 ```

-Setting up the reported properties (the message configuration, basically) for the device:
+### Setting up the reported properties (the message configuration, basically) for the device

 ```powershell
 # Set up device configuration for our instance of Azure IoT